dglazkov/polymath-host/README.md

 ## Setting up Firestore

 Follow [Google Cloud instructions](https://cloud.google.com/firestore/docs/create-database-server-client-library) on how set up Firestore.
+Make sure to use `Native Mode` vs. `Datastore Mode` which is the default.

 One non-obvious bit in the instructions above setting up the Service Account credentials.
 Service Account is the account that runs your project's instance of App Engine, and this step is necessary to reproduce the App Engine environment locally.